 Your letter should:

-- include a brief introduction about yourself and state the purpose for writing
+- include a brief introduction about yourself and state what you are applying for and why

-- highlight relevant skills, qualifications and experience to be considered for a job interview.
+- highlight relevant skills, qualifications and experience to role specific criteria

 - inject your personal style into your writing to stand out above the competition.